phemex-docs/phemex-docs.github.io/source/includes/_generic.md

 * In order to protect the exchange, Phemex apply `API RateLimit` and `IP Ratelimit` on all requests.
 * Rest API has a request capacity in one minute window on user basis.
 * IP has request capacity in 5 minutes window.
-* Ratelimit of API is **independant** of that in WEB/APP, so if one get ratelimited in API, one can place/cancel orders via WEB or APP.
+* Ratelimit of API is independant of that in WEB/APP, so if one get ratelimited in API, one can place/cancel orders via WEB or APP.
+* all requests to the domain **testnet-api.phemex.com** shared across the rate limit 500/5m in total.
+* **wss://ws.phemex.com** 200/5m

 ### IP ratelimits
-   Currently Phemex restrict every IP 5,000 request in 5 minutes window.
+   Currently Phemex restricts every IP 5,000 requests in 5 minutes window.
    If exceeded this IP capacity, the user would be blocked in the following 5 minutes.

 ### REST API ratelimit rules